 He believes that optimal project outcomes are only achieved through active and open stakeholder engagement to ensure that the key objectives, requirements and drivers of a project are understood by client and contractor, alike.

 We often act as project managers on major aviation projects, working closely with owners to ensure that project objectives are delivered and benefits realised.
-This often starts at business case / feasibility stage, refining project objectives, developing procurement strategies and managing risk.
-It helps of course that we can team collaboratively with our engineers and technical specialists to come up with effective, commercial solutions!
+This often starts at business case/ feasibility stage, refining project objectives, developing procurement strategies and managing risk.
+It helps, of course, that we can team up collaboratively with our engineers and technical specialists to arrive at effective, commercial solutions.

 It is vital to understand the diverse range of stakeholders involved in aviation projects.
 Our approach is to identify the stakeholders and understand their interests in the projects.
-Often in aviation projects there are a multiple number of commercial operational agreements that need to be understood and worked through.
+Often in aviation projects, there is a multiple number of commercial operational agreements that need to be understood and worked through.

 Detailed project planning and the identification of dependencies is a critical component of our approach.
 This needs to be combined with the stakeholder consultation with clear and concise methods used to communicate often complex issues.

 We consider that the success of our projects, to date, has been based on understanding the key objectives and project drivers for the projects.
 For example, it is not possible to undertake carpark redevelopments without impacting on some aspects of the carpark functionality; however, it is important to identify what are non-negotiable constraints.

 We consider that by identifying the critical project aspects we have been able to develop procurement strategies, to best respond to the needs.